lehenbauer/lightymclightshow/README.md

 ## Audio

 We use python-sounddevice to read audio from a microphone or audio playback device.

-This allows us to do things like react to music, or use the audio as a source for effects.
+Use a USB audio capture board that works with Linux on the Pi such as https://www.amazon.com/gp/product/B07BHGWBFY/ref=ewc_pr_img_3.

-We use pyFFTW to do fast fourier transforms on the audio data to get frequency and amplitude data.
+We use pyFFTW to do fast fourier transforms on the audio data to get amplitude data for a dozen frequency ranges.

+You can use this data to make your effects react to music (or sound in general.)

 ```
 sudo apt install libportaudio2 libasound2-dev python3-cffi libatlas-base-dev portaudio19-dev